YussifIbrahim/Detect_faces-/README.md

 # Detect_faces-
 This repository contains code for detecting faces in images and videos.
-Encodings of faces for images to be detected is created.
-Faces are detected in the test image and compared to the encoding of faces created initially.
-Matching images are shown on the image
+Encodings of faces from an image dataset is created.
+My repository https://github.com/YussifIbrahim/Triple_loss shows how to create an image dataset.
+For face recognition, Faces are detected in the test image and compared to the encoding of faces created initially from the dataset.
+The program is then able to recognise known face and unknown faces.